Adhesiveless All Polyimide Thermofoil Heaters Warm Aerospace Engineers’ Hearts

 Boeing, which already uses our heaters in a number of applications, also published a specification based on our technology in 2015.

-Our flexible and Rigid Flexible PCB meet IPC-6013D:Qualification and Performance Specification for Flexible/Rigid-Flexible Printed Boards
+Our flexible and Rigid Flexible PB meet IPC-6013D:Qualification and Performance Specification for Flexible/Rigid-Flexible Printed Boards

 For additional information about us or to begin discussions on your project, click our Quote Request, or call 1-800-FRALOCK (372-5625)